Tyrn/wei/the-insider-en.typ

      In an hour, Welsey and Shavash  descended to  the  central hall.
-Bemish stayed on the upper floor to  take a shower and  change his shirt  - he  had broken a sweat.
+Bemish stayed on the upper floor to  take a shower and  change his shirt---he  had broken a sweat.
 When  he  walked down,  Kissur was sitting  in  the hall and instructing two young Trevis' aides  how to train a  highwayman's horse,  so that it could find  the road in  the dark and didn't neigh in an ambush.
 The